kashiash/Run-Xaf-View-from-form/README.md

-# Run Xaf View from form
+# Run Xaf View from Winform Form
+based on examle from one of questions on xaf support page